 The proof above establishes that $T^*$ is strictly monotone in $x$, and this represents the multivariate (Brenier/OT) notion of monotonicity and is sufficient for rank preservation~\parencite{carlier2016vector}.
 If one additionally wants coordinate-wise (product-order) monotonicity, it holds under extra structure.
 For example, when $\nabla_u^2\phi(u;\mathbf{pa})$ has nonnegative off-diagonal entries, so $T(\cdot; \mathbf{pa})$ is coordinate-wise increasing.
 If, for both $\mathbf{pa}$ and $\mathbf{pa}^*$, the map $T(\cdot;\mathbf{pa})$ is an order-isomorphism for the product order (hence $T^{-1}(\cdot;\mathbf{pa})$ is also coordinate-wise increasing), then the composition of the two $T^*(\mathbf{pa}^*, \mathbf{pa}, x) = T(T^{-1}(x;\mathbf{pa}); \mathbf{pa}^*)$ is coordinate-wise increasing in $x$.

-Importantly, for quadratic cost with an absolutely continuous source, the optimal transport map is unique a.e. does not depend on a coordinate ordering; its monotonicity is in the Brenier/OT sense (i.e., it is the gradient of a convex potential).
-This avoids the non-uniqueness inherent in coordinate-wise (product) orders or Rosenblatt transforms, which depend on an arbitrary permutation of coordinates. \end{remark}
+Importantly, for quadratic cost with an absolutely continuous source, the OT map is unique a.e. and does not depend on a coordinate ordering; its monotonicity is in the Brenier/OT sense (i.e., it is the gradient of a convex potential).
+This sidesteps the non-uniqueness inherent in coordinate-wise (product) orders, or Rosenblatt transforms, which depend on an arbitrary permutation of coordinates. \end{remark}